 The best test for rectal bleeding depends upon your age, symptoms, and past medical history.

 Rectal examination — Sometimes a clinician can detect the cause of rectal bleeding with a rectal examination.
 In younger people, this examination may be all that is necessary.

 Anoscopy — Anoscopy allows a clinician to inspect the anus and lower rectum.
 It can be done in the office and does not require sedation.

 Colonoscopy — A colonoscopy is a procedure in which a physician examines the entire colon, usually while the patient is sedated.
-(See "Patient information: Colonoscopy (Beyond the Basics)".)
+(See "Patient education: Colonoscopy (Beyond the Basics)".)

 WHY SHOULD I WORRY ABOUT RECTAL BLEEDING?

 While most rectal bleeding is caused by the non-serious causes mentioned above, bleeding can also be caused by cancerous or precancerous conditions.
 Precancerous polyps near the end of the colon can mimic bleeding from hemorrhoids.
 These are generally present in the colon for years before they become cancerous, and they can be removed very safely from the colon, preventing progression to cancer.

 Colon cancer may be diagnosed in patients who have ignored bleeding for years because they assumed it was from hemorrhoids.
 Polyps and colon cancer become more common with aging, and thus investigation of bleeding is most important, and is usually most intensive, in patients over the age of approximately 40 to 50 years.
 (See "Patient education: Colon and rectal cancer screening (Beyond the Basics)".)